Yes, it’s possible to get equity release on a leasehold property.

 When a leasehold property is built, the lease is set for a certain amount of time.
 The length of yours will be on your title deeds and in your lease documents.

 With us, the number of years you have left on your lease plus the age of the youngest borrower must equal at least 160.
 For example, if the youngest borrower is 70 years old, there must be at least 90 years remaining on the lease.
 Because 70 + 90 = 160.
+The minimum lease length we will consider is 75 years.

 What happens if your lease is too short for equity release

-If you don’t have enough years left on your lease, there are a couple of things you can do.
+If you don’t have enough time left on your lease, there are a couple of things you can do.
 For example, you may be able to extend the length of the lease.
 But be warned, this will rack up some costs, including legal and valuation fees.
 If this is a route you want to take, speak to your freeholder or managing agent to find out exactly what’s involved.

 Can you use equity release to extend your lease?